 [fill in the full text of your petition here]

-Because initiative petitions are for making or amending laws, not voting on statements of policy, avoid long statements that describe findings, statements of purpose, or declarations of public policy.
+Because initiative petitions are for making or amending laws and not for voting on statements of policy, avoid long statements that describe findings, statements of purpose, or declarations of public policy.
 These statements could be viewed as advocacy and make your petition inappropriate for certification.

 An initiative petition that has been signed or filed cannot be edited, except in the spring after the petition is filed when “perfecting amendments” can be made.